packagist/private-packagist-docs/docs/self-hosted/kubernetes-troubleshooting.md

 If you are using different hostnames on the upstream and on the reverse-proxy, set the value in the `proxy_ssl_name` directive to the corresponding hostname of the upstream server.

-Please consult the documentation of other reverse-proxy servers to achieve the same result.